-The Department is located at the WSU Spokane campus within the Elson S. Floyd College of Medicine, offering undergraduate and graduate degree programs.
+The Department of Nutrition and Exercise Physiology (NEP) is located on the WSU Spokane campus within the Elson S. Floyd College of Medicine.
 Students in this dynamic setting are immersed in biological studies of the human body along with relevant social and psychological sciences.
-Classroom and practical experience prepares students for various careers in healthcare, including public health, research, clinical, fitness industry, and academia.
+Classroom and practical experiences prepare students for careers in healthcare, including exercise physiology, dietetics, public health, research, and academia.

 The Department of Nutrition and Exercise Physiology seeks to promote the health of individuals and communities through research, teaching, and service activities in human nutrition and exercise physiology, and the application of these sciences in academic, clinical, public health, and industry settings.

-Welcome to the NEP Program, where we motivate students to become healthcare leaders serving individuals and entire communities.
-Grounded in a science-based curriculum, the program prepares students through rigorous academics, research and clinical practice.
+We motivate students to become healthcare leaders serving individuals and entire communities.
+Grounded in a science-based curriculum, the program prepares students through rigorous academics, research, and clinical practice.

-Great things are ahead for NEP ….
-So please stay tuned!
+Great things lie ahead for NEP ….
+So please stay tuned.

 Glen E. Duncan, PhD, RCEPSM